-- Section 2.04 Restrictions on Commissioners.
-No person shall serve on the Commission if that: - (a) person's other employment or responsibilities conflict or could potentially conflict with the duties and responsibilities of a member of the Commission; - (b) person is an employee of the Gaming Operation or the person's other employment or responsibilities create an impression or appearance of impropriety in the fulfillment of the duties and responsibilities of a member of the Commission; or - (c) person is a: - (1) Member or officer of the Tribal Council; or - (2) Judge in any Tribal Court. - Section 2.05 No Financial Interest in Gaming.
+- Section 2.05 Restrictions on Commissioners.
+No person shall serve on the Commission if that: - (a) person's other employment or responsibilities conflict or could potentially conflict with the duties and responsibilities of a member of the Commission; - (b) person is an employee of the Gaming Operation or the person's other employment or responsibilities create an impression or appearance of impropriety in the fulfillment of the duties and responsibilities of a member of the Commission; or person is a: - (1) Member or officer of the Tribal Council; or - (2) Judge in any Tribal Court.

+Section 2.06 No Financial Interest in Gaming.
 No Commissioner shall have any direct or indirect financial interest in any Gaming Operation.
 For purposes of this section, indirect financial interest shall not include ownership of any mutual funds which holds stock in a publicly traded company but shall include direct ownership of such stock.
 No Commissioner may accept gratuities or any other thing of value from any Licensee or Applicant.
-Commissioners may not gamble in any Tribal Gaming Establishment. - Section 2.06 Compensation of Commissioners.
+Commissioners may not gamble in any Tribal Class II or Class III Gaming Establishment.

+Section 2.07 Compensation of Commissioners.
 Commissioners shall be compensated at a rate to be established annually by the Council.
-Commissioners shall be reimbursed for actual expenses incurred on Commission business, including necessary travel expenses. - Section 2.07 Commission Meetings. - (a) Regular Meetings.
-The Commission shall meet at least once a month at the Commission's main office or at any other designated meeting place.

-- (b) Special Meetings.
+Commissioners shall be reimbursed for actual expenses incurred on Commission business, including necessary travel expenses.

+Section 2.08 Commission Meetings.

+- (a) Regular Meetings.
+The Commission shall meet quarterly at the Commission's main office or at any other designated meeting place. - (b) Special Meetings.
 Special meetings shall be convened by the Commission Chair as necessary to carry out the official duties of the Commission.
 Notice of each special meeting shall be given by the Commission Chair by telephone or mail to each Commissioner.
-Notice shall be received at least 24 hours in advance of such meeting and shall include the date, time and place of the proposed meeting. - (c) Emergency Meetings.
+Notice shall be received at least 24 hours in advance of such meeting, and shall include the date, time and place of the proposed meeting.

+- (c) Emergency Meetings.
 An emergency meeting may be called by the Chair of the Commission with less than 24 hours notice; provided, however, that the Chair of the Commission shall use best efforts to assure that all Commissioners are notified of such meeting, with as much prior notice as possible under the circumstances. - (d) Meetings Open to the Public.
-All meetings of the Commission shall be open to the public; provided, however, the Commission may, in its discretion, close any portion of any meeting to the public when discussing any information which the Commission deems confidential pursuant to the provisions of this Ordinance. - Section 2.08 Commission Offices.
+All meetings of the Commission shall be open to the public; provided, however, the Commission may, in its discretion, close any portion of any meeting to the public when discussing any information which the Commission deems confidential pursuant to the provisions of this Ordinance.

+Section 2.09 Commission Offices.
 The Commission shall maintain an administrative office.
 Such office shall serve as the Commission's main business office and shall be the site at which Commission records and documents are maintained and stored on a permanent basis.
 No individual except a Commissioner or other authorized employee or agent of the Commission may possess a key to or may enter any Commission office without the permission of the Commission.
-No person may access such records except a Commissioner, a person duly authorized by the Commission or an attorney for the Commission. - Section 2.09 Quorum.
+No person may access such records except a Commissioner, a person duly authorized by the Commission or an attorney for the Commission.

+Section 2.10 Quorum.
 A quorum of the Commission shall consist of three (3) Commissioners.
-All decisions shall be made by a majority vote of a quorum of the Commission, unless indicated otherwise in this Ordinance. - Section 2.10 Organization of Commission.
-The Commission may organize itself into any functional division it deems necessary, and may alter such plan of organization as it deems expedient. - Section 2.11 Commission Record-Keeping.
-The Commission shall maintain complete records regarding the following: - (a) Applications, financial statements, fingerprints, contracts, Licenses, suspension and cancellation notices and correspondences of all Applicants, including Management Entities or Controlling
+All decisions shall be made by a majority vote of a quorum of the Commission, unless indicated otherwise in this Ordinance.

+Section 2.11 Organization of Commission.
+The Commission may organize itself into any functional division it deems necessary, and may alter such plan of Organization as it deems expedient.

+Section 2.12 Commission Record-Keeping.
+The Commission shall maintain complete records regarding the following: